-LEVERAGE -- WE HAVE A SUBSTANTIAL AMOUNT OF DEBT, WHICH MAY HARM OUR FINANCIAL CONDITION, REQUIRE US TO USE A SIGNIFICANT PORTION OF OUR CASH FLOW TO SATISFY OUR DEBT OBLIGATIONS AND PREVENT US FROM MAKING PAYMENTS UNDER THE EXCHANGE NOTES.

-- WE HAVE DEBT THAT IS GREATER THAN OUR STOCKHOLDERS' EQUITY
+- LEVERAGE -- WE HAVE A SUBSTANTIAL AMOUNT OF DEET, WHICH MAY HARM OUR FINANCIAL CONDITION, REQUIRE US TO USE A SIGNIFICANT PORTION OF OUR CASH FLOW TO SATISFY OUR DEBT OBLIGATIONS AND PREVENT US FROM MAKING PAYMENTS UNDER THE EXCHANGE NOTES. - WE HAVE DEBT THAT IS GREATER THAN OUR STOCKHOLDERS' EQUITY

 A significant portion of the funds needed to finance our recent acquisitions, including the UT Automotive acquisition, was raised through borrowings.
 As a result, we have debt that is greater than our stockholders' equity and a significant portion of our cash flow from operations will be used to satisfy our debt obligations.
+Therefore, a downturn in our business could limit our ability to make payments under the exchange notes.
 The following chart sets forth certain important information regarding our capitalization and is presented as of July 3, 1999 or, in the case of the ratio of earnings to fixed charges on a pro forma basis assuming we had completed the transactions on January 1, 1998: